(Originally Reviewed in 2012)

-We learn that at a young age George Bailey had a crucial influence on the small town of Bedford Falls.
-That influence grew after he finished high school and went to work with his father at Bailey Building and Loan.
-The building and loan has become a vital part of the small town and it’s the only thing that the town’s money-grubbing oppressor Mr. Potter (Lionel Barrymore) can’t get his hands on.
-It’s George’s fight with Potter that leads to his troubles but its also the one thing that leads to an important revelation – he truly has had a wonderful life.
+We’re shown that at a young age George Bailey had a significant influence on Bedford Falls.
+That influence took off after he finished high school and went to work with his father at the Bailey Building and Loan, the only thing in town the miserly money-grubbing Mr. Potter (Lionel Barrymore) couldn’t get his hands on.
+It’s George’s fight with Potter that leads to his troubles.
+But it’s also the thing that leads to an important revelation – he truly has had a wonderful life.

 VERDICT – 5 STARS

 You’re right, the acting is great, but I think its the spirit of the film that’s the secret to it’s enduring power.
 It’s as leftist as it gets, LOL (in fact I read somewhere it drew attention from the FBI as Commie propaganda) But its about giving, the power of helping others… and of course, good karma.

 Plus its the most classic Christmas movie ever! 😀 Merry Christmas, Keith.

 Suffice to say this is one of your Valhalla inductees? 😀 I agree with Fogs that it’s the spirit of the film that’s the key to its staying power.
 It’s rare to see a wholesome film these days that’s unabashedly positive about the beauty of life and family.

 Great review, Keith.
 Love this one and it’s my favorite Christmas movie.
 My favorite actor, Jimmy Stewart, absolutely shines and that ending gets me every time.